Updated: Sep 26

-There are four ways in which people use humor while confronting with stressful situations; Affiliative humor and self-enhancing humor which are two positive humor styles.
+There are four ways in which people use humour while confronting stressful situations; Affiliative humor and self-enhancing humour are two positive humor styles.

-Affiliative humor, is a cheerful humor to connect with others and enhance relationships by means of witty and amusing banter.
+Affiliative humor is a cheerful one to connect with others and enhance relationships by means of witty and amusing banter.
 Whereas, self-enhancing humor supports the self by finding humorous or positive aspects in daily events.
 Both, self-enhancing and affiliative humor are typically associated with enhanced psychological well-being.

 There exist questions regarding the validity of the Humor Styles Questionnaire.
 That is because the items of the questionnaire are supposed to confound different types of humor content with the context in which humor production occurs.
 However, the Humor Styles Questionnaire (HSQ) remains the most precise instrument up to this date for examining different humor motivations and uses, and would allow greater confidence in the existing body of evidence relating individual humor styles with well-being.

 Cognitive reappraisal or the ability to reframe negative events in a positive light, is one mechanism that links well-being and humor styles.
 This approach allows individuals to shift their perspective from viewing stressors as negative threats to viewing them as positive or less negative challenges.
 Several recent studies have shown that humor use is associated with greater reappraisal of negative events (Ojeda & Kiang, 2014; Fritz et al., 2017), including a positive reappraisal of both acute laboratory stressors and real-life chronic stressors.